SKaplanOfficial/PyXA/sphinx/source/tutorial/spotlight.rst

 Search by Predicate
 -------------------
 PyXA allows you to supply your own predicate to filter search results by.
-You can supply the predicate as either a raw string or as an :class:`XABase.XAPredicate` object.
+You can supply the predicate as either a raw string or as an :class:`~:PyXA.XABase.XAPredicate` object.
 For the former, use Apple's documentation on `File Metadata Query Expression Syntax`_ as a reference.
 The following examples show how to use both strategies.

     >>> import PyXA
     >>> search = PyXA.XASpotlight()